Orange Rili Shrimp (Neocaridina davidi)

 The White Spotted Red Shrimp is famous for its saturated red body and sharply contrasting white dots across the shell and tail.
 Adults reach around 2.5 cm, making them small but visually powerful.
 The body is compact, the rostrum is short, and the legs are delicate, giving the shrimp a neat, jewel-like look on dark hardscape.

 The safest white spotted red shrimp tank mates are other Sulawesi invertebrates with matching water needs, especially Sulawesi snails.
 If you want a shrimp-focused display, species-only is often best.
-The most reliable answer to white spotted red shrimp safe tank mates is: other specialist invertebrates, not general community fish.
+The most reliable answer to which are the white spotted red shrimp safe tank mates is: other specialist invertebrates, not general community fish.

 | Species | Compatible? | Notes |